 The boxer knocked the boy from the car’s path and took the brunt of the hit, which threw the dog into a nearby yard.
 The girl’s brother was unharmed, so she went to look for Preston, but his body was never found.

 Since then, each Halloween local children have reported being gently bumped onto the sidewalk when they step into the road.
 Today, that teenage girl is all grown up and still lives in the Bellmont Hillsboro neighborhood.
 It’s said that she places a dog biscuit on her front porch every Halloween as a gift to the dog who died to save her brother.

 Hound of Goshen

-For more than 150 years, people have reported seeing a large white dog in the Ebenezer Church cemetery in Newberry, S.C., as well as along the 5-mile stretch of Buncombe Road that runs from Newberry to Goshen Hill, S.C.
+For more than 150 years, people have reported seeing a large white dog in the Ebenezer Church cemetery in Newberry, South Carolina, as well as along the 5-mile stretch of Buncombe Road that runs from Newberry to Goshen Hill, South Carolina.
 Witnesses say the dog appears suddenly beside your vehicle, and if you stop, it will step in front of your car, throw its head back and howl.

 The second, more popular story is that the dog was the companion of a traveling salesman more than a century ago.
 While the salesman was in Goshen Hill, a townsperson was murdered and the salesman was the prime suspect.
 After an unfair trial, the man was found guilty and hanged from a tree, where the white dog stood guard over his master’s corpse.